 The following Monster Hunter class for Grim Hollow and 5e is playtest material.
-This article covers levels 4-8, levels 1-3 can be found here, with further levels coming in future articles.
-The Monster Hunter includes writing and mechanics contributed by Benjamin Marcial.
+This article covers levels 4-8, levels 1-3 can be found here, levels 9-14 can be found here, and further levels will arrive in future articles.
+The Monster Hunter includes writing and mechanics contributed by Skawabii.

 “You think I’m afraid to die?
 No, friend.
 In my line of work there are worse things that can happen to a hunter than death.
 This is simply a matter of price.”